vinzmyko/mdello/project-management.md

 "Error parsing markdown: invalid label format: labels cannot contain spaces.
 Use ~ for spaces (e.g., @front~end for 'front end')"
     - On this line `	if invalidLabelPattern := regexp.MustCompile(`@\w+\s+\w`).FindString(tempText); invalidLabelPattern != "" {`
         - This is because it didn't recognise that format.
 We need to update the error message because I did not know what the error was that I forgot the `:`
+- [High] Seems like there are some positions bugs when moving lists
+    - To reproduce I deleted a list called `Done` and then created another one and moved it to the end
+        - Need more ways to reproduce the bug so I can fix it.
+Do not know the edge cases